-The Hepatitis C and Co-infection Clinic at Massachusetts General Hospital offers comprehensive evaluation, diagnosis and treatment for patients with all phases of hepatitis C infection.
+The Hepatitis C Clinic at the Massachusetts General Hospital Digestive Healthcare Center offers comprehensive evaluation, diagnosis and treatment for patients with all phases of hepatitis C infection.

 After a complete evaluation you will work with your doctor to determine if further tests are needed to indicate how you should be treated.
 These tests can include:

 After you have completed these tests, you will return to the clinic to review test results and work with your doctor to determine the treatment plan that is best for you.
 Most patients will receive some form of therapy with antiviral medications, designed to rid your body of HCV.
 These regimens now produce cure rates in excess of 90%.Treatment for all hepatitis C genotypes now involves combinations of oral direct acting antiviral agents, without need for interferon.
 These are well tolerated and highly effective, with cure rates consistently exceeding 90%.
 The length of treatment can be as short as eight weeks or extend to 24 weeks, depending on your prior treatment experience and the extent of liver disease.

 You may also be referred for a clinical trial of novel direct antiviral agents against hepatitis C.The Hepatitis C Clinic team works closely with our colleagues in transplant and hepatobiliary surgery, radiology, pathology, psychiatry and social work.
 We will provide you with easy access to any other Mass General specialists you may need to ensure you receive the best care possible.